Jellemvdl/InstanceDiffusion-extension/blogpost.md

 ## <a name="reproduction">Reproduction of the Experiments</a>
 To reproduce the experiments described in the paper, we followed a process designed to ensure comparability with the original study.
 Our approach involved utilizing the same datasets, model configurations, and evaluation metrics as outlined by the authors.
-To verify our results, we conducted extensive evaluations using the same metrics and datasets as the original study. measuring alignment to instance locations and constancy to specified attributes.
+To verify our results, we conducted extensive evaluations using the same metrics and datasets as the original study, measuring alignment to instance locations and constancy to specified attributes.
 However, we were unable to reproduce the FID values reported in the paper because the author did not mention this metric on the project's GitHub page, nor was there any code provided for its computation.

 <table align="center">
   <tr align="center">